vassef/Job-Title-Prediction-from-Tweets-Using-Word-Embedding-and-Deep-Neural-Networks/README.md

     - Method 3(RHRW): Remove the hashtag sign(#) and replace the following word with its most relevant string.
 You can access the code in the "Preprocessing" folder named User_finall_processing.ipynb.
   - Now it's time to evaluate our dataset by testing the three designed models locating in the "Models" folder.
-Here you can find the whole summary and the classification report attached below :
+Here you can find the whole summary of NN models below :

 * Step-by-step bullets
 ```